So many times, we concentrate on a transaction value instead of the lifetime value of a customer.

 Do you know what the lifetime value of your customer is?

-2. The next is a bit tricky as a retailer but everyone has the regular customers.
-You can look at your loyalty club, your POS system again, anything to make an educated guess.
+2. The next is a bit tricky as a retailer, but everyone has regular customers.
+You can look at your loyalty club, your POS system again, or anything to make an educated guess.

-3. Next look up the demographic information of your zip code.
+3. Next, look up the demographic information of your zip code.
 Specifically, you're looking for the churn of customers over time.
-In short, how often residents move.
-I used to say go to the local library and ask them to help you with it but now you might ask a realtor friend, an apartment rental service or look online through your own ingenuity.
+In short, how often do residents move?
+I used to say go to the local library and ask them to help you with it but now you might ask a realtor friend, an apartment rental service, or look online through your own ingenuity.